Chief Executive and Executive Board

 Elizabeth's career has focused on people and organisation development.
 Starting in the private sector, initially in oil multinationals, she then worked in financial services where, at CitiGroup, she was appointed to the level of Managing Director.
 In 2002, Elizabeth joined the Medical Research Council as Executive Director, Human Resources, moving, in 2006, to Cancer Research UK as HR Director.

-In 2004 Richard was appointed Executive Director of Fundraising and Marketing at Cancer Research UK and is now responsible for the brand, communications and all revenue generation to enable the Charity to reach its ambitious goals.
-Cancer Research UK is the largest independent funder of cancer research in the world and in 2012/13 directly contributed £351million towards its scientific research programme.
+In 2015, Ed was appointed Executive Director of Fundraising and Marketing and is now responsible for the brand, communications and all revenue generation to enable the Charity to reach its ambitious goals.

 Sarah Woolnough BSc MSc

 Executive Director, Policy and Information BSc MSc

 Sarah Woolnough is Executive Director of Policy and Information at Cancer Research UK, with responsibility for policy development, public affairs, campaigning and the Charity’s information functions.

 Sarah is responsible for the Charity’s policy development across a wide range of public policy issues – from medical research to cancer services policy.
 Sarah also leads public affairs and campaigning functions that have successfully campaigned for improvements to radiotherapy treatments and tobacco control measures including a ban on shop displays of cigarettes among other things.